 Why a Neck Lift?

 Those who would like to improve the look of their neck by removing skin and excess fat and tightening the tissues can opt to undergo cosmetic neck lift surgery.
-The neck lift, or “chin lift”, acts as a sort of lower facelift procedure to address a sagging neck.
+The neck lift, or “chin lift”, addresses a sagging neck and reestablishes the sharp angles of the jawline and the neck.
 The procedure is designed to slim the jawline and improve facial attractiveness, eliminate the look of a double chin, and smooth bands and creases in the neck.